 There are lot of variations of this ice box cake in the States where you can see puddings are used in replacement to cream, graham crackers are used in replacement of wafers and sometimes chocolate, bananas or pineapples are used between the layers.
 In the Philippines our version is the use of our local mangoes and condensed milk.
 A very easy dessert to make the only hard part is to wait for it to set.

 - In a 9 in cake pan add the crushed graham crackers.

 - Pour melted butter on top evenly then mix with the crushed graham crackers, mix well then flatten to form the base.
 Set aside and place in the freezer.

-- Whip the rip him cream and when stiff peaks form gradually add condensed milk, continue to mix in lowest hand mixer setting until combined.
+- Whip the cream and when stiff peaks form gradually add condensed milk, continue to mix in lowest hand mixer setting until combined.